 Ford Mustang GT

 In this classic film’s most famous scene, legendary actor – and avid race car driver – Steve McQueen races around the streets of San Francisco in a 1968 Ford Mustang GT.
-Not only is the car iconic, the scene became the standard by which all other car chases are measured.
+Not only did the Mustang become one of the most iconic movie cars of all time, the scene became the standard by which all other car chases are measured.
 In 2018, Ford released its third special edition Mustang model to commemorate the 50th anniversary of “Bullitt.”

 The Ghostbuster car became nearly as iconic the characters themselves.
 This spirit-hunting wagon, better known as the Ecto-1, was actually a 1959 Cadillac Miller-Meteor ambulance.
 Only about 400 of these cars were made, and two found their way to the “Ghostbusters” set.
 Originally the car was to be painted black.
 That idea was scrapped because of how often it was going to be shot at night.